 Manufacturing toys and gift products often involves more than one material, many of which cannot be biodegraded or recycled.
 In this case, my advice is to do your best.
-During product development, we should consider how many eco-friendly or sustainable materials are available and how we can optimize their use.
+During product development, we should consider how many eco-friendly or sustainable materials are available and how we can optimize their usage.
 We should also consider product reusability, as this is a pragmatic way to protect the planet.
 Our fabric masks, for example, are designed based on this concept, where more than 85% of the material is biodegradable and can be reused at least 100 times with gentle hand washing.

 Soft toys or stuffed animals are very popular gifts all over the world.
 However, most plush toys are made from synthetic polyester fibers, which are difficult to recycle and take many years to decompose.
 I always discourage people from buying too many plush toys, or they should be exchanged or donated to those in need.
 Another way to improve eco-friendliness is to use natural fabrics, such as cotton or jute, on the exterior of the toy.
-However, the filling is always 100% non-biodegradable polyester.
+However, the filling is always 100% non-biodegradable polyester fibre.
 While biodegradable bioplastic fiber fillers can be used, they are not as soft as polyester and are therefore not popular.
 Currently, the use of degradable fillers in plush production is still very limited.
 Our team experimented with 99% biodegradable stuffed animals using natural fabrics and biodegradable stuffing.
 The look and feel are satisfying, but it still goes a long way in terms of product variety.

 Reduce wastage throughout design process

-Throughout my career, I've encountered many situations where my clients waste a lot of resources (time, materials, man-hours, effort, etc.) in the design process.
+Throughout my career, I've encountered many situations where my clients waste a lot of resources (time, materials, man-hours, effort, etc.) in design processes.
 This is largely due to a lack of communication between departments such as design, quality and production teams.
 A common phenomenon is that designers are idea-driven, with little regard for product safety and quality during the concept and early prototyping stages.
 Safety and quality teams are usually not involved until mid-project, while production teams are always the last to be involved.
 When problems are discovered at a later stage, changes in materials or production methods may result.
 Worst of all, if material is purchased but needs to be replaced due to safety concerns, then this can lead to a lot of waste.

 Frequent prototyping is also often an issue.
 Prototyping is an expensive process as it involves trial and error of various techniques and possible materials and processes.
 Most of the time, discarded options trigger leftover materials, not to mention the man-hours and effort involved.
 To make this process more sustainable, it is important to reduce the amount of prototyping.
 Design, quality, safety, and production teams should communicate more deeply in the early development stages to identify all possible options, then filter the less likely ones and start with the one or two most likely to be the most sustainable.
 This not only keeps the product safe, but also reduces a lot of time, effort, and material waste.
 In the long run, companies can achieve a more sustainable product development process.